devtut/generate/docs/r/standardize-analyses-by-writing-standalone-r-scripts.md

 ---
-metaTitle: "Standardize analyses by writing standalone R scripts"
+metaTitle: "R - Standardize analyses by writing standalone R scripts"
 description: "The basic structure of standalone R program and how to call it, Using littler to execute R scripts"
 ---